-WeChat is messenger, social media network and e-commerce platform at the same time.
+WeChat is messenger, social media network and online shop at the same time.
 It has become China's most popular social network, thus can show a large number of users that can organise everything on WeChat the more functionalities are added.

-In the beginning of 2016 WeChat recorded 650 million daily active users.
+In the beginning of 2016 WeChat recorded 762 million monthly active users.
 In August 2017 there were already 963 million that spent approximately 40 minutes a day on WeChat.
 China is truly mobile first.
 They almost skipped the desktop era and went straight to smartphones.
 Tencent - the company behind WeChat - is one of the drivers and realized the potential of mobile early on.

 Tencent is in the same League as Apple, Google and Facebook.
 It is simply little known in Europe because their efforts of expanding to Europe or the US have been unsuccessful so far.
 Still Tencent generated 20.42 billion € turnover which accounts to almost 50% plus in comparison to the previous year.

 Especially impressive is their control over the chinese app market with WeChat.
 While in Europe there is WhatsApp to communicate, PayPal to transfer money and Facebook to socialise, WeChat is an All-in-One solution and combines all those functionalities.

 Regardless of generation the Chinese organise their everyday life with this application.
 WeChat Pay allows them to pay cashless wherever they want: order a taxi, book a restaurant or buy a pair of shoes all within the messenger.
 Users do not need another app.

 WeChat increases their control further by having introduced mini apps in september 2016.
 Apps with a size of less than 1024 kilobyte can be implemented.
 They run within the messenger so that users do not have to leave their learned and most used app.
 Mini apps have the ability to decrease the significance of operating systems. iOS or Android will not matter as long as you have WeChat installed.